Other health problems

 • Good nutrition: it is essential to provide a balanced diet of excellent quality to your cat.
 It is also very important to respect the amount of food appropriate to its size and age.
 In addition to removing prohibited foods from its diet, remember not to offer spicy human food or hard-to-digest foods to your cat.

 • Home care: avoid leaving trash or any kind of waste within reach of your cat.
-Organize your home in an intelligent way, avoiding access to cleaning products, pesticides, medicines, and other products which can be for your pet.
+Organize your home intelligently, avoiding access to cleaning products, pesticides, medicines, and other products that can be hazardous for your pet.

-• Control exterior influences: many cats are accustomed to walk alone outside, but this wandering presents a serious risk to their health.
-In addition to the risk of consuming foods of poor condition or toxic substances, they can also be infected by numerous pathologies, whether in street fights, during sexual intercourse or by direct contact with pathogens.
+• Control exterior influences: many cats are accustomed to walking alone outside, but this wandering presents a serious risk to their health.
+In addition to the risk of consuming foods of poor condition or toxic substances, they can also be infected by numerous pathologies, whether in street fights, during sexual intercourse, or by direct contact with pathogens.

 • Preventive medicine: all cats must consume adequate preventive medicine throughout their lives.
 Therefore, remember to make periodic visits to the veterinarian every 6 months, respect vaccination reminders and periodic deworming, and always keep your pet physically and mentally stimulated.